sindresorhus/awesome-scifi/readme.md

 #### [Hackers](http://www.imdb.com/title/tt0113243/) (1995) [6.2]

+In a strange loop, a lot of the statements made in this film about who hackers are have gone full circle and been incorporated into our culture (Substack's ending most of his slides with 'Hack the planet', for instance).
+The actual hacking is ridiculous, but the punks on the edge of society coming into their own makes this worth watching. - [@RichardLitt](https://github.com/RichardLitt)

 > A young boy is arrested by the U.S. Secret Service for writing a computer virus and is banned from using a computer until his 18th birthday.
 Years later, he and his new-found friends discover a plot to unleash a dangerous computer virus, but they must use their computer skills to find the evidence while being pursued by the Secret Service and the evil computer genius behind the virus.

 #### [Her](http://www.imdb.com/title/tt1798709/) (2014) [8.0]

 Hey, lets all fall in love in our operating systems!
 The movie seems like a plausible love story and it takes the reality of our addiction to technology to a whole new level. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

+This is a beautiful film; the plot was forced at times, especially towards the end, but the character development was fantastic, and Joaquin Phoenix's acting carries the film.
+The set design and clothes are also impeccable, with a few of what the near future might look like.
+I cried. - [@RichardLitt](https://github.com/RichardLitt)

 > A lonely writer develops an unlikely relationship with his newly purchased operating system that’s designed to meet his every need.